curls its tips in the disturbed open soil

 - Introduced

-The one that looks like it is craning its neck to see what is coming has stems that are upright, reaching 2 to 5 centimetres in height.
-The leaves are long, narrow, and pointed, but the tips are curled inward, bent like the neck of a swan.
+The one that looks like it is craning its neck to see what is coming has stems that are upright.
+Reaching two to five centimetres in height.
+The leaves are long, narrow, and pointed.
+But the tips are curled inward.
+Bent like the neck of a swan.
 This distinctive leaf curl gives the moss its common name.
-The colour is pale greyish-green to yellowish-green, often with a silvery sheen.
-It forms dense, cushion-like colonies that can cover large areas of bare soil.
-It is the moss of the curled tip, the one that looks like it is always watching.
+The colour is pale greyish-green to yellowish-green.
+Often with a silvery sheen.
+It forms dense, cushion-like colonies.
+They can cover large areas of bare soil.
+It is the moss of the curled tip.
+The one that looks like it is always watching.